Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

 It's conveniently located a 10-minute drive from the central business district and a 20-minute drive from Noi Bai International Airport, making it a convenient choice for both business and leisure travelers in Hanoi.

-3. Best Area To Stay In Hanoi Close To Everything: Ba Dinh District
+3. Where to Stay in Hanoi for History: Ba Dinh District

 I recommend Lotte Hotel as a luxurious option in Ba Dinh.
 Here you'll find how the traditional past is able to mingle with the modern future.